andrya-lima/AndryaLimaRezende-PublicRemoteRepo1/README.md

 # AndryaLimaRezende-PublicRemoteRepo1
-Lab01 - FSD - Intentionally create a conflict
+Lab01 - FSD - Intentionally create a conflict - STEP 6 - GITHUB ONLY